These white, red and gold Christmas home decor ideas are easy and inexpensive ways to add holiday spirit to your house.

 I used reversible wrapping paper that I bought from Costco…that makes it easy since they’ve already chosen the patterns 🙂 Then I used matching ribbon to tie them up.

-A couple of weeks ago, I made some DIY white, red and gold wreaths from feather boas.
+A couple of weeks ago, I made some DIY Christmas wreaths from feather boas.

 These were hung in the windows between the Christmas trees in my living room.